sushmaakoju/LLMJudge/README.md

-**Note:** This fork is only for running the baseline on Google Colab with minor bugfixes to help a team.
+**Note:** This fork is only for running the baseline on Google Colab with minor bug fixes to help a team.
 This was **not** a participation in the competition.
+Not many people are aware of Immigration policies surrounding competition participation as an International Student.
+Also to all those who are not informed about Immigration policies, International students may **not be allowed** to participate in competitions for-profit or non-profit.
+The enforcement of these rules already differs from one State to another.
+If the competition is part of a course project for the entire class, it **may be allowed** to participate.
+However, if you receive invitations to participate in competitions outside of a course, please contact your University's immigration department or contact an Immigration attorney.
+Kindly do not contact me about this competition as I did not participate in this.
+Thanks in advance.

 # LLMJudge
 Automatic Relevance Judgments for Search and Retrieval Systems